(Photo above) - TH7-DXX pointed twards JA at sunset.

 I prefer to use LoTW - it is free, and I upload regularly.
 Your QSL card is in LOTW.
 I will send paper QSL's if I receive paper until my current supply is gone.
 I QSL direct all cards received direct, foreign or domestic.
 I also upload all QSO's to EQSL.

-My wife and I are raising our 16 year old special needs Granddaughter, so time spent on the airwaves is very limited.
+My wife and I are raising our 17 year old special needs Granddaughter, so time spent on the airwaves is very limited.
+My family comes first, then the radio hobby and all the other things in life.
+I don't have time to be self-obsessesd with radio activities.
 Even though she is my number one priority in life, I have been able to manage the following progress during my first 7 years in the hobby:

-I do not use Club Log any more since their database, algorithms and DXCC results do not match that of LOTW (The Gold Standard).
+I rarely upload to Club Log any more since their database and DXCC results do not match that of LOTW (The Gold Standard).

-Until Club Log gets their database problems fixed, I will only upload to LOTW and EQSL (for those entities that rely on EQSL for awards).
+I upload to LOTW and EQSL (for those entities that rely on EQSL for awards).

-Both LOTW and EQSL are free QSL services - unless you just want to be a money grubber.
+Both LOTW and EQSL are free QSL services - unless you just want to be a money grabber.

 IMHO - If you use remote sites to work DX - you are cheating.
 It's nothing more than FaceBook or Twitter!
 It is NOT in the true Ham Spirit.